-As one of the biggest internet, television, and phone providers in the United States, Cox has a lot to offer anyone searching for a triple play bundle.
-While it’s not the overall best provider around, it offers a decent amount of value for its price.
+As one of the biggest internet, television, and phone providers in the United States, Cox has a lot to offer anyone searching for bundled internet, TV & phone.
+Cox is among the overall best providers around.
+They deliver a strong amount of value for the price.

 |Cox Package||Triple Play Offer – New Customers||TV||Internet speed||Promo Price (First 12 months)|